strategy-coach/spry/support/assurance/e2e-prime/README.md

 ./spryctl.ts | sqlite3 sqlpage.db
 ```

+## TODO: explain Build vs. Deploy

+- The build process `spryctl.ts build` generates files
+- The deploy process puts together generated files into `sqlpage_files` SQL
+  `INSERT` DML statements

+### TODO: explain `*.auto.*` convention

+Filenames that have `*.auto.*` in their name or `/auto/` in the path are
+auto-generated and should not be modified.
+Spry manages those directly.

 ### TODO: explain how `spry.d` fits in

 - Purpose: `spry.d` acts as a drop-in _distribution_ directory for modular,